vitobotta/hetzner-k3s/README.md

 curl -H "Authorization: Bearer $API_TOKEN" 'https://api.hetzner.cloud/v1/images?per_page=100'
 ```

-Besides the default OS images, It's also possible to use a snapshot that you have already created from an existing server.
-Also with custom snapshots you'll need to specify the **ID** of the snapshot/image, not the description you gave when you created the template server.
+Besides the default OS images, It's also possible to use a snapshot that you have already created from an existing instance.
+Also with custom snapshots you'll need to specify the **ID** of the snapshot/image, not the description you gave when you created the template instance.

 I've tested snapshots for [openSUSE MicroOS](https://microos.opensuse.org/) but others might work too.
 You can easily create a snapshot for MicroOS using [this tool](https://github.com/kube-hetzner/packer-hcloud-microos).
 Creating the snapshot takes just a couple of minutes and then you can use it with hetzner-k3s by setting the config option `image` to the **ID** of the snapshot, and `snapshot_os` to `microos`.